jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the asset; and
   (b) the permit area to which the asset relates.
 Relationship between subpart and section GB 20
-(3) This section applies for the purposes of this subpart, sections GB 20 (Arrangements involving petroleum and mineral mining) and section 91 of the Tax Administration Act 1994.
+(3) This section applies for the purposes of this subpart, section GB 20 (Arrangements involving petroleum and mineral mining), and section 91 of the Tax Administration Act 1994.

 ### DT 18 Replacement permits
 In this subpart, a reference to a petroleum permit includes a reference to a replacement permit.
 All expenditure incurred, deductions allowed, and petroleum mining assets that are attributable to the petroleum permit are attributable to the replacement permit.